KennethUlloa/pyinject/README.md

 dependency = Dependency(MyNeededDependency, "one_argument", other_args=1, is_singleton=True)
 # Same code
 ```
-Take in count that `is_instance` keyword argument is reserved and will be removed from the
+Take in count that `is_singleton` keyword argument is reserved and will be removed from the
 kwargs dictionary passed to the dependency.

 You might want to use another object to hold all of your dependency creators.